Are you sure you want to delete this comment? It cannot be undone. |

 We have used Harrington's tinned wet food for 6 years but recently the texture has changed - it used to be solid enough to cut into chunks, but now its a sloppy paste and is left untouched by our fussy dog.
 Total waste of money regardless of meat content etc as the last 5 tins have ended up in the bin, via the dogs bowlDerek Richford •one year ago

 I am a tad confused.
 This tinned food gets a very good 84% from AADF which makes me want to purchase it and give it a try.
 However, the comments below would seem to be less than favourable?
-Any ideas please?Jimmy Whalen •one year ago
+Any ideas please?Jimmy Whalen •2 years ago

 impossible to contact the company unless you send an email, i raised a concern about the double time stamp on the cans and being able to push the tops of the cans down and them springing back up and it doesn't even get a reply from a human. i tried to phone and can't get through. i wonder if i am the only x customer who had to shampoo carpets after their pets had gastrointestinal proplems. a terrible way to run a customer no care department.Des •7 years ago